spell00/BERNN_MSMS/README.md

 * Simon Pelletier

+# Quickstart
+Due to BERNN has a lot of dependencies, so the easiest way to use it with your data is to use the Docker image using `singularity`.
+To do so, follow these steps:

+First, get the Docker image (should take ~5 to 10 minutes) `docker pull spel00/bernn:latest`

+Finally, use the Docker image with singularity.
+For example, `singularity exec docker://spel00/bernn:latest python src/dl/train/train_ae_classifier_holdout.py --device=cpu --dataset=custom --n_trials=20 --n_repeats=3 --exp_id=adeno --path=data --csv_file=adenocarcinoma_data.csv`

+or

+`singularity exec docker://spel00/bernn:latest python src/dl/train/train_ae_then_classifier_holdout.py --device=cpu --dataset=custom --n_trials=20 --n_repeats=3 --exp_id=adeno --path=data --csv_file=adenocarcinoma_data.csv`

+The example above should take ~10 minutes per repetition to run.
+Here their is 3 repeats per trial, so ~30 minutes per trial (each trial is to test a new hyperparameters combination).
+Thus, for 20 trials it should take ~10 hours.
+The dataset is made of 642 samples of 6461 features each.
+The training time is highly dependent on the size of the dataset.

+To use BERNN with your own dataset, replace `--path=data` with the path to the data directory that contains the data, replace `--csv_name=adenocarcinoma_data.csv` with the name of the csv containing the data and replace `--dataset=custom` with another name.

+The csv format is specified in the section `Custom experiments` below.

 # Install
 All install steps should be done in the root directory of the project. <br/>
 Everything should take only a few minutes to install,